zlyreed/WSU/VHM model/BoneFiles/README.md

   - T2 to T12: use [Obj_TransformAndSave.m](Obj_TransformAndSave.m), which calls functions [readObj_vf.m](functions/readObj_vf.m), [applyTransformation.m](functions/applyTransformation.m), and [writeObj_vf.m](functions/writeObj_vf.m) --> output a new obj file in T1 local CS (T2_to_T12_meter_T1CS.obj)
   - Similarly, transform L1_to_L5, Clavicles, Scapulas,Rib and Pelvis (such as Ribs_meter.obj, Right_Clavicle_meter.obj and etc.) into the T1 local CS (use [Obj_TransformAndSave_multipleFiles.m](Obj_TransformAndSave_multipleFiles.m), which calls the same three functions as above).
   - Note: The matlab codes above only read and write Vertex and Face data from/to the obj files.
 The transformed obj files could not be read in OpenSim, so all the MatLab-written obj files have been opened in MeshLab and resaved to new obj files with 'Normal' information ("file"-->"Export mesh as..." and make sure 'Normal' was checked; e.g., "Right_Scapula_meter_T1CS_vnf.obj"-- the obj file in T1 CS with vertex, face and normal information).

+4. Adjust shoulder posture (clavicle and scapular bones) to be "neutral" posture